-- (10) Repealed by Session Laws 2006-112, s.
-20, effective October 1, 2006. - (11) "Indorsement" means a signature that alone or accompanied by other words is made on a security certificate in registered form or on a separate document for the purpose of assigning, transferring, or redeeming the security or granting a power to assign, transfer, or redeem it. - (12) "Instruction" means a notification communicated to the issuer of an uncertificated security which directs that the transfer of the security be registered or that the security be redeemed. - (13) "Registered form", as applied to a certificated security, means a form in which: - (i) The security certificate specifies a person entitled to the security; and - (ii) A transfer of the security may be registered upon books maintained for that purpose by or on behalf of the issuer, or the security certificate so states. - (14) "Securities intermediary" means: - (i) A clearing corporation; or - (ii) A person, including a bank or broker, that in the ordinary course of its business maintains securities accounts for others and is acting in that capacity. - (15) "Security", except as otherwise provided in G.S.
-25-8-103, means an obligation of an issuer or a share, participation, or other interest in an issuer or in property or an enterprise of an issuer: - (i) Which is represented by a security certificate in bearer or registered form, or the transfer of which may be registered upon books maintained for that purpose by or on behalf of the issuer; - (ii) Which is one of a class or series or by its terms is divisible into a class or series of shares, participations, interests, or obligations; and - (iii) Which: - (A) Is, or is of a type, dealt in or traded on securities exchanges or securities markets; or - (B) Is a medium for investment and by its terms expressly provides that it is a security governed by this Article. - (16) "Security certificate" means a certificate representing a security. - (17) "Security entitlement" means the rights and property interest of an entitlement holder with respect to a financial asset specified in Part 5 of this Article. - (18) "Uncertificated security" means a security that is not represented by a certificate. - (b) Other definitions applying to this Article and the sections in which they appear are:
+- (10) 'Good faith', for purposes of the obligation of good faith in the performance or enforcement of contracts or duties within this Article, means honesty in fact and the observance of reasonable commercial standards of fair dealing. - (11) 'Indorsement' means a signature that alone or accompanied by other words is made on a security certificate in registered form or on a separate document for the purpose of assigning, transferring, or redeeming the security or granting a power to assign, transfer, or redeem it. - (12) 'Instruction' means a notification communicated to the issuer of an uncertificated security which directs that the transfer of the security be registered or that the security be redeemed.

+- (13) 'Registered form', as applied to a certificated security, means a form in which: - (i) The security certificate specifies a person entitled to the security; and - (ii) A transfer of the security may be registered upon books maintained for that purpose by or on behalf of the issuer, or the security certificate so states. - (14) 'Securities intermediary' means: - (i) A clearing corporation; or - (ii) A person, including a bank or broker, that in the ordinary course of its business maintains securities accounts for others and is acting in that capacity. - (15) 'Security', except as otherwise provided in G.S.
+25-8-103, means an obligation of an issuer or a share, participation, or other interest in an issuer or in property or an enterprise of an issuer: - (i) Which is represented by a security certificate in bearer or registered form, or the transfer of which may be registered upon books maintained for that purpose by or on behalf of the issuer; - (ii) Which is one of a class or series or by its terms is divisible into a class or series of shares, participations, interests, or obligations; and - (iii) Which: - (A) Is, or is of a type, dealt in or traded on securities exchanges or securities markets; or - (B) Is a medium for investment and by its terms expressly provides that it is a security governed by this Article. - (16) 'Security certificate' means a certificate representing a security. - (17) 'Security entitlement' means the rights and property interest of an entitlement holder with respect to a financial asset specified in Part 5 of this Article. - (18) 'Uncertificated security' means a security that is not represented by a certificate. - (b) Other definitions applying to this Article and the sections in which they appear are:

-"Appropriate person" G.S.
+'Appropriate person' G.S.
 25-8-107.

-"Control" G.S.
+'Control' G.S.
 25-8-106.

-"Delivery" G.S.
+'Delivery' G.S.
 25-8-301.

-"Investment company security" G.S.
+'Investment company security' G.S.
 25-8-103.

-"Issuer" G.S.
+'Issuer' G.S.
 25-8-201.

-"Overissue" G.S.
+'Overissue' G.S.
 25-8-210.

-"Protected purchaser" G.S.
+'Protected purchaser' G.S.
 25-8-303.

-"Securities account" G.S.
+'Securities account' G.S.
 25-8-501.